 Need I point out that we humans enjoy things that are interesting?
 Unusual?
 Funny?
 Entertaining?
 Worthwhile?
 Need I remind you how much we abhor things that are boring, mundane and predictable?
 Why not bring a little spark of excitement and entertainment to someone else’s life?
 Why not say something interesting and memorable?
 And if you can promote your business while you’re at it, what’s wrong with that?

 When someone asks me (or anyone with MYM Austin) what I do, my answer is always the same.
-“I’m a marketing consultant that works exclusively with pool builders.
-I help separate them from their competition, and then beat that competition into a demoralized quivering pulp.”
+“I’m a marketing consultant who works exclusively with pool builders.
+I help separate them from their competition, and then beat that competition into a demoralized quivering pulp.“

 That’s only twelve seconds.
 Does it tell the whole story?
 Nope.
 Does it get their attention?
 Most times, and a chuckle, too.
 If that person is a pool builder, and they’re struggling with competition, do you think they’ll remember me?
 Well, I’d say the odds are certainly better than if I just said “I’m a marketing consultant.”
 If nothing else, at least it’s opened up the door for a conversation.